 116:17:29 Mitchell: Got it?
 Great.
 Okay.
 I(t's) one of those days when it takes two of us to do what half of us can (normally) do.

 [One of them - whoever is standing to the left, possibly Ed - drops to his knees as he lowers the subpallet to the ground and then rises without apparent effort.
 As he goes to his knees, he has his center of mass well back over his heels and, when he comes up, does not move his torso at all.
-On Apollo 16, there is video of John Young doing a similar maneuver as he knelt at the Central Station to examine the connector of a cable that tore loose.
-He had a UHT with him and used it for leverage.
+During Apollo 16, at 121:22:20 John Young dropped to his knees at the Central Station to examine the connector of a heatflow cable that tore loose.
+John rises without difficulty.
 Note that we see Ed kneel again at about 116:38, during the SIDE deployment.]116:17:38 Shepard: Here you go.

 116:17:40 Mitchell: Okay.